Handheld laser welding for small shops

 Efficient and Precise Welding

-Laser welding provides a highly focused heat source, enabling quick and accurate welds.
-This is particularly useful in small factories where time and precision are both critical.
+Laser welding gives you a tight, focused heat source — quick and accurate.
+That‘s a big plus in small factories where time and precision matter.

 Space-Saving and Cost-Effective

 Handheld laser welders are compact and portable.
-They require less floor space than traditional welding systems and reduce the need for multiple stations, making them ideal for smaller workshops.
+They take up less floor space and replace multiple stations — perfect for small workshops.

 Suitable for Complex Components